dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Basic_Caster_Rules/Your_First_Rule.md

     "i choose <choice>":           Text("%(choice)s"),

     }
-# This stuff is required too -- However you will learn more about how to change the rule types and contexts laterr
+# This stuff is required too -- However you will learn more about how to change the rule types and contexts later.
 def get_rule():
     return MyRule, RuleDetails(name="my rule")
 ```